-It had been some years since Tracy and I were SCUBA diving together, and I had not been on the wonderful Nai’a liveaboard boat in Fiji for too long.
-So when my friend Adriana invited us to join her group we jumped at the chance.
-This was a fun diverse group with divers from China, Brazil, the UK, the US not to mention Emry of whom nobody is really sure what country he is in these days.
-The Nai’a is perhaps my favorite liveaboard anywhere in the world and 10 days island hopping through some of the finest diving locations in Fiji (and indeed, some say, the world) sounded pretty good to us.
-In August off we went, first to Nadi then to the Rakiraki peninsula to spend a few days at Volivoli warming up and getting used to the time change. .
-We dove Vati-i-ra one day but the day boats were constrained to reefs closer to shore by wind the second day.
-The resort was quite comfortable with great staff, fast boats and delicious food.
+It had been a long time since Tracy and I were SCUBA diving together and I had not been on the wonderful Nai’a liveaboard boat in Fiji for a few years.
+So when our friend Adriana invited us to join her group for a Nai’a 10-day we jumped at the chance, mostly so that I would have a chance to dive with my better half after way too long.
+Adriana’s was a very fun and diverse group from China, Brazil, the UK and the US plus Emry of whom nobody is sure what country he is in these days.
+Tracy is more selective about her diving than me avoiding cold water, poor visibility and subpar boats or resorts.
+But she was keenly aware the Nai’a is perhaps my favorite liveaboard anywhere in the world.
+Island-hopping all-star dive locations in Fiji after no tropical diving in a while sounded pretty good to both of us.
+We locked in the dates on our calendar two years out and this past August off we went.
+A flight to Nadi and a drive to the Rakiraki peninsula let us spend a few days at Volivoli warming up and getting used to the time change.
+At Volivoli we dove the Vatu-i-ra reefs one day but the boats were constrained to reefs closer to shore by wind the second day.
+The resort itself was quite comfortable with great staff, fast boats and delicious food.
+Lots of Aussies as one would imagine.
 I plan to stay there again, especially now that Wananavu is no more making Volivoli the only game in town if you want to reach the spectacular Vatu-i-ra reefs.

 Our dinner view from Volivoli.